pglhall/nimbleshop/README.md

 # nimbleShop

-[nimbleShop](http://www.nimbleshop.com) is an open source e-commerce framework built on Ruby on Rails.
+[nimbleShop](http://nimbleShop.org) is a free and open source e-commerce framework built on Ruby on Rails.

 # Getting started